Turning Surplus Mussels Into Sustainable Feed

 Circular economy is important in a sustainable production

-The research is part of a larger project lead by the National Institute of Aquatic Resources, DTU AQUA, and symbolises the way Denmark is at the forefront of creating new ways of thinking agricultural production.
-By using waste products, DTU FOOD and DTU AQUA, together with the rest of the project partners, thus helps to obtain a more sustainable production pattern, which is an important approach to reach the United Nation’s Sustainable Development Goals.
-Denmark is already developing an innovative solution that extracts the protein from green herbage so it can be used as feed for pigs and poultry
+The research is part of a larger project lead by the National Institute of Aquatic Resources, DTU AQUA, and reflects the way Denmark is at the forefront of sustainable agricultural production.
+By using waste products, DTU FOOD and DTU AQUA, together with the rest of the project partners, thus helps to obtain a more sustainable production pattern, which is an important approach to reach the United Nation’s Sustainable Development Goals in line with other innovative solutions like extracting protein from green herbage so it can be used as feed for pigs and poultry